umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Text-Widget1.png)

-The Text Widget lets you create a text field on the page, containing a Rich text editor, and the option for a sidebar Widget(can be more than one),these sidebar Widgets can be the following: a text area, links, a button.
+The Text Widget lets you create a text field on the page.
+Containing a Rich text editor, and the option for a sidebar Widget(can be more than one).
+The sidebar Widgets can be the following: a text area, links, a button.

 This is useful if you only need a text box outside of the Widgets, most of the other Widgets come with the ***Text Widget*** included